 - 1. At least 30 percent of the gross floor area of the mixed use development project shall be devoted to commercial uses.
 "Gross floor area" as used within this Section does not include inner courtyards and exterior stairwells or balconies. - 2.
 The maximum density for the residential use component shall be 20 dwelling units per acre in Community Regions and 10 dwelling units per acre in Rural Centers or developments without a public sewer connection. - 3.
 Minimum residential dwelling unit area shall comply with the building code. - 4.
 The gross floor area of commercial use in a mixed use development on RM zoned land shall not exceed 15 percent of the gross floor area of the project. - 5.
+Setbacks: Notwithstanding Sections 130.22.030 and 130.24.030 (Commercial Zones: Development Standards; and Residential Zones: Development

-Setbacks: Notwithstanding sections 17.22.030 and 17.24.030, front setbacks for mixed use development projects shall be as follows:
+Standards, respectively), front setbacks for mixed use development projects shall be as follows:

 Street Classification Minimum (in feet) Maximum (in feet)

 Major 2-lane Road - 0 10

-Community Region -
+Community Region

 Major 2-lane Road - 0 5

 Rural Center and Rural

 Region

 Local Road 0 5